The big picture: why energy data matters

 Which tension best describes the disagreement between Ofgem and the ICO about smart meter data?

 Having mapped the tensions that make energy data difficult, it helps to know how this course structures the journey through them.
-Here is what each stage covers and how to get the most from the material.

 1.4 How to use this course